Feastio

 Sweet

 Finally, desserts.
-The spring menu at Owamni had three offerings, and we ordered two of them.
+The spring menu at Owamni had three offerings, and we ordered two.
 My favorite was the squash custard with meringue, berries, and bison fat caramel.
 The other was a pair of sweet potato donuts with candied seeds, blackberries, and maple vanilla.

 Squash custard with bison fat caramel and sweet potato donuts with maple vanilla at Owamni by The Sioux Chef.